canonical/ubuntu-cloud-docs/docs/aws/aws-reference/pro.rst

 Compliance
 ~~~~~~~~~~
 Ubuntu Pro offers compliance options via support for different `security standards`_ such as
-CIS (level 1 and 2) and FIPS.
+:doc:`CIS (level 1 and 2) <../aws-how-to/instances/cis-hardening>` and FIPS.
 FIPS 140-2 is currently supported
 on Ubuntu 18.04 and 20.04, while FIPS 140-3 is supported on Ubuntu 22.04.
 For Ubuntu 24.04,
 FIPS 140-3 is available through the `fips-updates` repository, while the modules await NIST
 certification.